|

 thriving in captivity, has been a favorite subject of art and literature

+for centuries.
 The harem by definition is the

 women’s quarter in a Muslim household.